TinaHanAtUnity/CreativeRenderTool/tools/release-scripts/README.md

 #### Staging/create_deployment_prs.sh

-This script should be ran once a suitable amount of PRs have been merged.
-Suitable is hard term to define, but just ensure that critical code changes are deployed by themselves.
+This script should be run once a suitable amount of PRs have been merged.

+Suitable is hard term to define.
+Here are four situations for suitable deployments:

+Example 1: One pull request against the critical code path along with a few non-critical, small PRs merged.

+Example 2: Three to ten non-critical PRs merged.

+Example 3: One major refactoring PR merged alone.

+Example 4: Any amount of PRs merged, and there aren't any additional PRs waiting to be merged.

 This will create the deployment PRs in the Webview branch, notify the ads-sdk channel that a deployment has been staged, and open the Webview PRs so that the user can see that the PRs were created successfully.

+Note, if PRs need to merged after this point, it is still possible.
+It will only delay the deployment time.

 ### `make deploy`